 We offer additional coverage of some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan.
 These covered excluded drugs are covered under Tier 2 (vitamins and erectile dysfunction medicine).
-These drugs and their prior authorization requirements and quantity limits are listed in the Drug List booklet in the section titled 'Coverage of additional drugs.
+These drugs and quantity limits are listed in the Drug List booklet in the section titled 'Coverage of additional drugs.
 The amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
 (The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this document.)

-In addition, if you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+In addition, if you are receiving Extra Help from Medicare to pay for your prescriptions, the Extra Help program will not pay for the drugs not normally covered.
+(Please refer to the plan's Drug List or call Customer Service for more information.)
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-Section 8 Filling a prescription

-Section 8.1 Provide your UnitedHealthcare member ID information
+Section 8 Filling a prescription Section 8.1 Provide your UnitedHealthcare member ID information